wso2/docs-is/en/docs/extend/writing-a-custom-claim-handler.md

 # Writing a Custom Claim Handler

 WSO2 Identity Server (WSO2 IS) supports SAML authentication and single sign-on capabilities where WSO2 IS can act as the identity provider for a relying party application (i.e., service provider).
 When SAML single sign-on is used in an enterprise system, it is through the SAML response that the relying party gets to know whether a user is authenticated or not.
 At this point the relying party application is not aware of the attributes of an authenticated user, which would be required for certain business and authorization purposes.
 You can use WSO2 IS to provide these attribute details to the relying party application, by configuring WSO2 IS to send user claims in a SAML response using the service provider claim configuration.
 For information on how to configure WSO2 IS to send user claims in a SAML response, see [Configuring Claims for a Service Provider](../../learn/configuring-claims-for-a-service-provider).

-The claims that you can send using the service provider claim configuration are default user claims, which can be read from the underlying user store.
-However, there can be scenarios where you want to send claims that need to be read from an external data source (i.e., custom claims) based on certain user attributes requested by a relying party application.
+The claims that you can send using the service provider claim configuration are default user claims, which can be read from the underlying user store.However, there can be scenarios where you want to send claims that need to be read from an external data source (i.e., custom claims) based on certain user attributes requested by a relying party application.
 If you want to add such custom claims to a SAML response, you need to write a custom claim handler to extend WSO2 IS.

 Let’s look at how to add custom claims to a SAML response using a sample scenario where you need to provide several local attributes of a user, which are stored in user store, together with a few additional attributes that should be read from an external data source.

 ---

 ## Introduction

 The SAML response that should be sent from WSO2 IS to the relying party application is as follows:

 ``` java
 <?xml version="1.0"?>